fatlama/backend-challenge/README.md

 - Code style & file structure is up to you, but make sure it is consistent and easy to understand

 ## Checklist for Challenge
+- [ ] Duplicate this repo (please do not fork it, see [instructions](https://help.github.com/articles/duplicating-a-repository/)).
+Bitbucket offers free private repos if you don't want to use a public one.
 - [ ] Build API endpoint for Fat Lama search
 - [ ] Ensure all code is sufficiently tested
 - [ ] Write brief summary on the approach you took and the tools you used (max 500 words)
+- [ ] Send us a link to your new repo.